saintmalik/blog.saintmalik.me/blog/2022-09-06-leveraging-git-hook-for-secure-sdlc.md

 Okay, since you can't keep them out, you probably think, yes, I would use dummy creds, and sandbox API, so you are good.

-Yes, but in the dev process/circle, mistakes are inevitable, you are not always perfect, and the pressure of delivering early is definitely real, hence you end up pushing secrets to the public domain via github.
+Yes, but in the dev process/circle, mistakes are inevitable, you are not always perfect, and the pressure of delivering early is definitely real, so you end up pushing secrets to the public domain via github.

 So how do you automate this secret/API/hardcoded creds process to avoid mistakes like this?